 Bright long bursts are red; short fainter bursts are purple.
 The rest are intermediate.
 Note - no correlation with Galactic disk.
 Each burst was localized to about 1 degree.
-They are at cosmological distances (this was controversial until the late 1990's)

 SWIFT gives an average z for 41 bursts with good distance determinations of 2.6